Ronald Reagan Washington National Airport

 Ronald Reagan Washington National Airport is a public airport in Arlington County, Virginia, United States, 5 mi from Washington, D.C.
 The closest airport to the nation's capital, it is one of two airports owned by the federal government and operated by the Metropolitan Washington Airports Authority (MWAA) that serve the Washington metropolitan area; the other is Dulles International Airport (IAD), located about 25 mi to the west in Fairfax and Loudoun counties.

-The airport opened in 1941 and was originally named Washington National Airport.
-Part of the original terminal is still in use as Terminal 1.
-The much larger Terminal 2 opened in 1997.
-In 1998, Congress passed and President Bill Clinton signed a bill renaming the airport in honor of the 40th president of the United States, Ronald Reagan, who was in office from 1981 to 1989.
+The airport opened in 1941 as Washington National Airport.
+Part of the original terminal is still in use as Terminal 1; the much larger Terminal 2 opened in 1997.
+In 1998, Congress passed and President Bill Clinton signed a bill renaming the airport to honor the fortieth president of the United States, Ronald Reagan, who was in office from 1981 to 1989.

-Reagan National serves 111 nonstop destinations as of July 2025.
+Reagan National serves 108 nonstop destinations as of May 2026.
 It is a hub for American Airlines.
 The airport hosts international flights, but has no immigration and customs facilities, restricting routes to those with U.S. Customs and Border Protection preclearance facilities, primarily major airports in Canada and the Caribbean.
 Reagan National is also home to Coast Guard Air Station Washington.

-One of the 25 busiest airports in the U.S., the busiest airport in the Washington metropolitan area, and the second busiest in the Washington–Baltimore combined statistical area, the airport served 26.29 million passengers in 2024, an increase of 3.3% over a record set in 2023.
+The twenty-seventh busiest airport in the U.S., the busiest airport in the Washington metropolitan area, and the second busiest in the Washington–Baltimore combined statistical area, the airport served 26.29 million passengers in 2024, an increase of 3.3% over a record set in 2023.
 The airport's main runway is the busiest in the nation.

 In 2025, the airport faced controversy over safety concerns following a spate of incidents.